Learn All About this Clinically-Proven Alternative to Spinal Fusion

 prodisc USAGE

-The 1st implantation of a prodisc L took place in 1990, and the 2nd generation design received US PMA approval in 2006.
+The 1st implantation of a prodisc lumbar TDR device took place in 1990, and the 2nd generation design received US PMA approval in 2006.

 With such a lengthy clinical history and global usage, the prodisc line of total disc replacements are the most widely studied TDRs in the world.

-prodisc design has been validated with almost 225,000 device implantations worldwide 1 and more than 540 published papers 2
+prodisc design has been validated with more than 300,000 device implantations worldwide 1 and over 590 published papers 2

 2L

-The only total disc replacement system in the U.S. approved for two-level use in the lumbar spine
+The only total disc replacement system in the U.S. approved for two-level use in both the cervical and lumbar spine

-Almost 225,000 device implantations and a reported reoperation rate of less than 1%
+More than 300,000 device implantations and a reported reoperation rate of less than 1% 3

 prodisc STUDIES